 1994: Marries Aaliyah

-Vibe magazine later discovered that Aaliyah had lied on the wedding certificate about her age, listing herself as 18.
+Vibe magazine later discovered Aaliyah had lied about her age on the wedding certificate, listing herself as 18.
 The marriage was annulled in February 1995.

 For the rest of her career, Aaliyah dodged questions about the nature of her relationship.
 "When people ask me, I tell them, 'Hey, don't believe all that mess,'" she told one interviewer.
 "We're close and people took it the wrong way."